mttaggart/everlive-docker/05-linking/README.md

       context: ./node-frontend
 ```

+### Environment Variables

+There are two ways to define environment variables for our services.
+We can use the `environment` key in our servife definition.
+Alternatively a separate `.env` file in the same directory as the `docker-compose.yml` This file follows the format of `KEY=val`, one per line.

 ### Networks

 We covered private networking in the previous session.
 As we learned, private networks allow containers in multi-container apps to talk to each other, while exposing only the containers that need external network access.
 In a Docker Compose scenario, we can define networks in the `docker-compose.yml` file, then attach services to them directly.